twardoch/twardown-org/README.md

 ## Development

 Each component has its own repository with specific development instructions:

 - See `twardown-docs/` for the specification and documentation
 - See `twardown-js/` for the JavaScript implementation
 - See `twardown-py/` for the Python implementation

+!!! important
+Run `sh ./02-check.sh` then implement the TODO and then run `sh ./03-up.sh`.
+Fix whatever fails (making it more robust), retry.

 ## License